-Offers of aid will be made in an aid award letter.
+Offers of aid will be made in an award letter.
 The letter will tell the student of the awards and the conditions of those awards.
 The letter will have a date due by which the student must sign the letter and return it to the Financial Aid Office.

 Unless otherwise noted on the Financial Aid Award Offer Letter, all awards are paid equally for the fall and spring semester.
 With the exception of tuition waivers, awards cannot be credited to a student's account earlier than 10 days prior to the first day of classes for that term.
 A refund check will be mailed (unless otherwise noted) to the student within 14 days from the date that the balance occurs.
-The Financial Aid Office credits the student's account within 5 working days after the student returns his/her signed aid award offer.
 By applying early, students will receive their Award Offer Letter prior to the start of school.